)

 In This Article

-The average cost of Kia Forte car insurance is $173 per month, $23 more than the national average for all vehicles.
+The average cost to insure a Kia Forte is the same as the national average for all vehicles, at $166 per month.

 The table below shows average auto insurance rates for both liability-only and full-coverage policies for the Kia Forte, according to Compare.com data.

-Forte rates can vary widely depending on different factors, which we break down in the following sections.
+Forte rates can vary widely depending on multiple factors, which we break down in the following sections.

 The Cheapest Car Insurance Companies for the Kia Forte